 Paul Hardy, born and raised in Canada, began his fashion career in 2002.
 Four years later, Paul was named one of the top 10 Canadian designers by Elle Magazine.

 Paul Hardy is recognized as a top designer not only in Canada, but worldwide.
 Hardy has worked with Kate Hudson, Alanis Morrisette, Carrie Fisher and Paul Brandt.

 He is known for his beautiful designs in fashion, his humanitarian work, motivational speeches, and his support of the arts.
-Paul created the beautiful yellow rose logo for the awareness scarf and bandana project for the #NotInMyCity campaign in 2017, and will be designing some new pieces for 2018.
+Paul created the beautiful yellow rose logo for the awareness scarf and bandana project for the #NotInMyCity movement in 2017, and will be designing some new pieces for 2018.

 Mount royal university

-The #NotInMyCity campaign was initially created by MRU students, as part of a social innovation project utilizing the Paul Brandt brand.
+The #NotInMyCity movement was initially created by MRU students, as part of a social innovation project utilizing the Paul Brandt brand.
 A small number of marketing graduates from the project are now part of the #NotInMyCity team.